jcavat/jcavat.github.io/_posts/2017-02-27-pagination-table.markdown

 ---
 I recently was looking for a solution to generate and manage pagination buttons related to a large collection inside a table with Angular2.
 I would use it in a modal page such that the table doesn’t override it.
 I first try to attach a scroll bar to the tbody of the table to limit the size.
 This solution used css tricks and was not consistent according to the navigator.

 Finally, I start implementing my own Angular2 component.
 This component could be attached to any collections.
-My start developing incrementally and I was quickly face to poor quality code and mutable state to determine the context.
-I say stop and start isolate the main functionality.
-This which provide a list of buttons :
+I start developing incrementally and I was quickly face to poor quality code and mutable state to determine the context.
+I stopped and meditate in a more functional way.
+I isolate the main functionality.
+This last can be formalized as:

 * Given a collection and the current page
 * Provide the list of Strings showing maximum 10 elements and comprising page number or ‘…’ if the number of pages is greater than 10.
+(Previous and Next buttons are not counted)

 This illustrates the objective of the paginated buttons-group:
 ![Pagination buttons]({{ site.url }}/assets/pagin1.jpg)

-Considering I like functional programming even if I mainly use imperative paradigm, I try I first version in Haskell before reimplementing in JS.
+Considering I like functional programming even if I mainly use imperative paradigm, I try a first version in Haskell before reimplementing in JS.

 Haskell Version:
 {% highlight haskell %}
+{-| page is the number of pages and activep is the number of the active page -}
 paginate :: Int -> Int -> [String]
 paginate page activep
     | page == 0                 = []